 While I still hold the opinion that (specifically for activities where you are also participating in the activity – eg off-road cycle touring) the physical shape of the camera plus viewfinder combination makes rapid access to the camera+viewfinder too awkward for general use (especially with a camera bag that’s a reasonably comfortable fit in a bar bag), I have changed my opinion on the VF2 viewfinder for more static uses.

-A free afternoon on Saturday gave me the chance to relent and take it to Cliffhanger for a few hours photography.
+A free afternoon on Saturday gave me the chance to relent and take it to the Cliffhanger outdoors event at Sheffield for a few hours photography.
 My visit was unfortunately cut a bit short with a crowd-entertaining full-body-plant-on-tarmac when I discovered cycle-polo, and got a tad enthusiastic about an open goal…(!)
 But before that I managed to have a bit of a play with the VF2 at one of the mountain-biking displays and some of the cycle polo competition games.

 The ability to hold the camera in the conventional eye-to-viewfinder position (with an extra point of contact to the camera on the face) does make a great difference to stability over the “preying mantis” position commonly associated with compact cameras.
 And using the VF2 in bright sunlight cuts out the difficulty of seeing the screen (although that actually isn’t bad for brightness, and settings within the menu system allow you to change this – perhaps for little more cost of relatively meagre battery life than the VF2 itself).
 Being able to compose the image through the viewfinder has an added bonus too – in forcing you to see where the framing edge (roughly) is, without the distractions of all around it, it helps you take more time in composing the shot, and making sure distractions at the edge are framed out.